 Gourmet Food and Wine Drive

 From Wangaratta, take the C521 to Oxley and turn left to Milawa and Oxley at the heart of the famed Milawa Gourmet Region, where you can taste fine wines at cellar doors, including the renowned Mediterranean styles of the nearby King Valley.
-Sample outstanding local produce, experience the hospitality of award-winning country hotels and fine dining restaurants, and pull over at farm gates to stock up on seasonal bounty.
+Sample outstanding local produce, experience the hospitality of award-winning country hotels and fine dining restaurants, and pull over at farm gates to fill your Esky with seasonal bounty.
+Drop into Oxley, a couple of k’s down the road to make a lunchtime stop at Sam Miranda cellar door and restaurant.
 Loop back to Wangaratta or on to Myrtleford and beyond.

 Mount Buffalo Drive

 At Porepunkah take the C535 to Mount Buffalo and the top of Mount Buffalo Gorge for fantastic views of the High Country and the Alps, and numerous walking tracks for majestic vistas.
 In winter, hire cross-country or downhill skis to get the adrenaline pumping, and in summer choose from the area's famous adventure activities such as micro lighting, paragliding and hang gliding.